• Home

 Safari jeeps in Yala National Park, Sri Lanka

-Things can get seriously dicey in some of the more popular national parks.
-I once saw an elephant put its tusks through the open side of a safari jeep in Yala National Park because the driver got too close – thankfully, nobody was hurt but the elephant did throw a woman’s purse out of the jeep and stomped on it.
+I once saw an elephant put its tusks through the open side of a safari jeep in Yala National Park because the driver got too close, and the passengers (a mother and her infant!) ended up having to hang off the other side of the vehicle to get out of the way.

 Wondering what else there is to do along Sri Lanka’s southern coast?
 Head on over here!